IntelRealSense/realsense-ros/README.md

   - This param also depends on **publish_tf** param
     - If **publish_tf:=false**, then no TFs will be published, even if **tf_publish_rate** is >0.0 Hz
     - If **publish_tf:=true** and **tf_publish_rate** set to >0.0 Hz, then dynamic TFs will be published at the specified rate
+- **unite_imu_method**:
+  - For the D400 cameras with built in IMU components, below 2 unrelated streams (each with it's own frequency) will be created:
+    - *gyro* - which shows angular velocity
+    - *accel* - which shows linear acceleration.
+  - Both streams will publish data to its corresponding topics:
+    - '/camera/camera/gyro/sample' & '/camera/camera/accel/sample'
+    - Though both topics are of same message type 'sensor_msgs::Imu', only their relevant fields are filled out.
+  - A new topic called **imu** will be created, when both *accel* and *gyro* streams are enabled and the param *unite_imu_method* set to > 0.
+    - Data from both accel and gyro are combined and published to this topic
+    - All the fields of the Imu message are filled out.
+    - It will be published at the rate of the gyro.
+  - `unite_imu_method` param supports below values:
+    - 0 -> **none**: no imu topic
+    - 1 -> **copy**: Every gyro message will be attached by the last accel message.
+    - 2 -> **linear_interpolation**: Every gyro message will be attached by an accel message which is interpolated to gyro's timestamp.
+  - Note: When the param *unite_imu_method* is dynamically updated, re-enable either gyro or accel stream for the change to take effect.

 #### Parameters that cannot be changed in runtime:
 - **serial_no**: